for justice & mercy

 And be a friend to man (all people).

 My home church where I grew up in Kansas City is in the heart of the neighborhood I called home through high school and college.
-One day just a few months before I moved to California I was coming home when I saw drove of police cars and emergency vehicles right in front of our church.
+One day just a few months before I moved to California I was coming home when I saw droves of police cars and emergency vehicles right in front of our church.
 Soon after we learned that two young boys from the large apartment buildings across from our church were hit by a car, one of them had died and the other was in the hospital.

 There had been talk for years in our community about the need for sidewalks, but nothing ever seemed to develop.
 Following the accident my church hosted meetings about the need for safer ways for pedestrians to walk through the community and to cross the street to our church where we hosted many events for the community.